PedroBigatti/PedroBigatti/README.md

 - 👋 Hi, I’m @PedroBigatti
 - 👀 I’m interested in cybersecurity.
 - 🌱 I’m currently learning C, JS and Python.
-- 💞️ I’m looking to collaborate on web programing.
+- 💞️ I’m looking to collaborate on web programming.
-- 📫 How to reach me pedro.bigatti@gmail.com

 <!---
 PedroBigatti/PedroBigatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.